ART AT THE CENTER OF THE EARTH

 from art - a new vision of society

 In the 15 years that followed, driven by a desire to understand the world from a systems perspective I sought to understand the external system, the world around me by voraciously reading books on psychology, sociology, religion, economics.
-I also sought to gain a deeper understanding of my own inner system, my personal history, emotions, and subjective views about the world, and over the years I synthesised what I learned, constantly refining and testing my ideas through my work and research.
+I also sought to gain a deeper understanding of my own inner system, and over the years I synthesized what I learned, refining and testing my ideas through my work and research.
 However, far from finding signs of this social transformation, amidst the turbulent events of the time - the Gulf War, the collapse of Japan’s economic bubble, the Tokyo subway sarin attack – I began to feel a deep sense of despair as I struggled to see a way out of the status quo.
-The turning point I had eagerly anticipated in the 21st century seemed no where in sight.
+The paradigm shift I had eagerly anticipated in the 21st century seemed no where in sight.

 Throughout the ages, till this day artists have lived and continued to create works - in some ages shaping history, in others becoming swept up in the tide of history.
 While the modes of expression have changed since we began drawing some tens of thousands of years ago, art has never disappeared from human history.